sf-wdi-gaia/responsive-css/readme.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-Certain best practices in CSS help us build web applications and sites that looks nice well on a mulitude of devices.
+Certain best practices in CSS help us build web applications and sites that looks nice well on a multitude of devices.

 ## What are the objectives?
 <!-- specific/measurable goal for students to achieve -->